Searching For More Than a Meet-Cute

 Advertisement

-So when I connected the dots and realized that I already knew my mysterious neighbor, I wondered if it was a sign from the universe.
+So when I connected the dots and realised that I already knew my mysterious neighbour, I wondered if it was a sign from the universe.
 I had to meet him.
 I messaged him the news and felt a magnetic pull to go upstairs and say hi, but decided to wait until the next day, since he hadn’t made the connection that I lived downstairs.

 After we stopped talking, I felt like I had failed.
 I knew it was unfair to put expectations on myself to see this through.
 I was just so wrapped up in the promise of how it started and what I’d been conditioned to expect would happen.
 Even though I logically knew that we weren’t right for each other, I didn’t want the story to end so soon.